t4w4n3/t4w4n3.github.io/heroku-grails.md

 Great !
 Now we can see the created shorturl in the same page :
 > ![](conditional_div.png)

-Look back to all the code we wrote.
+Now, take a moment to look back to all the code we wrote.
 It's not that much compared to the product we have, right ?

 ## Final step : deploy to production